aarjae/aarjae.github.io/_posts/2017-08-23-day-1-in-the-reactor.md

 You can check out the entire code [here](https://gist.github.com/raajable/c29750b60ce39641e71e77c28cb942ec).

-# Second Post coming in at 1:04 PM
 ### I like to call this one Automation
 React is purely Javascript based, meaning we can use Javascript data structures to build HTML elements.
 Let's look at an example.
 Let's say we wanted to create a list of all the provisions we need for school.
 With normal HTML we do it like this
 ```html